mastoffel/AnAgeScrapeR/README.md

 AnAgeScrapeR
 ============

 AnAgeScrapeR lets you extract data for one or more species from the AnAge database: <http://genomics.senescence.info/species/>.
-The official citation is:
+The official citation is for the data is:

 Tacutu, R., Thornton, D., Johnson, E., Budovsky, A., Barardo, D., Craig, T., Diana, E., Lehmann, G., Toren, D., Wang, J., Fraifeld, V. E., de Magalhaes, J. P. (2018) "Human Ageing Genomic Resources: new and updated databases."
 Nucleic Acids Research 46(D1):D1083-D1090.